-- 1. Demonstrate a thorough understanding of calculus concepts both graphically and analytically. - 2.
-Demonstrate a conceptual understanding and computational proficiency of single variable differential calculus. - 3.
-Demonstrate relevant applications of mathematical principles by modelling problems arising in a variety of disciplines using calculus and analyzing their solutions. - 4.
-Clearly explain their reasoning both verbally and in writing. - 5.
-Develop patience and persistence when solving problems. - 6.
+- 1. Clearly explain their reasoning both verbally and in writing. - 2.
+Develop patience and persistence when solving problems. - 3.
 Become confident in using mathematics to analyze and solve problems both in class and in real-life situations.

 Course Materials:

 This course uses Ximera for our textbook and online homework system.
 The textbook is also available as a free PDF file but working through the online textbook will constitute a portion of your grade in the course.
 In the Ximera assignments (the Online Textbook sections and the Online Homework), you have as many tries as you need to get these answers correct and there is no penalty for earlier incorrect answers.
 Each interaction with Ximera can trigger an update to the Carmen gradebook.
 It is not finalized until the due date/time.
 Your score will be updated as you continue to answer more questions.
 Submissions after that due date/time are not accepted for credit.